Liam MacDevitt: Career

-In his second year, Yeovil Town were promoted to the EFL Championship, Yeovil then subsequently closed their academy.
-MacDevitt joined Swindon Town, Bristol City, Farnborough, Stoke City, and Livingston on youth loans.
+In his second year, Yeovil Town were promoted to the EFL Championship.

-In 2015, MacDevitt joined Gosport Borough in the National league South scoring on his debut in a 6-3 victory against Sholing.
+In 2015, MacDevitt joined Gosport Borough in the National league South scoring on his debut in a 6–3 victory against Sholing.

 MacDevitt then joined St. Albans City on a free transfer.
-Making his debut in a 1-0 loss against Ebbsfleet United.
+Making his debut in a 1–0 loss against Ebbsfleet United.

 In 2018, MacDevitt joined Southern United in the ISPS Handa Premiership, In January 2019 he was transferred to Tasman United.

-Returning to England in 2019, he signed with Stalybridge Celtic F.C. until 2020, before concluding his playing career with Bury AFC in 2021.
+Returning to England in 2019, he signed with Stalybridge Celtic until 2020, before concluding his playing career with Bury AFC in 2021 to transition into broadcasting.